 This way your potential uploaders know what you as the brand expect.
 This is central to building a successful community engagement video campaign for social media.

 JAX Tyres & Autos were targeting 4×4 owners in Australia.
-They ran a contest with Vloggi entitled Show Us What you Got, where 4WD owners showed their car driving up and down mountains, through mud and generally showing off the capability of their tyres.
+They ran a social media contest with Vloggi entitled Show Us What you Got, where 4WD owners showed their car driving up and down mountains, through mud and generally showing off the capability of their tyres.

 JAX produced a 30-second teaser video in its brand colours to promote entry into its JAX Tribe contest.